SeanyWang/despecs/LGspecs.md

 ## Symbols

 There are sometimes symbols (excluding punctuation marks) in the texts, e.g. circles.
-Treat these symbols as unknown characters and follow the same protocol.
+Treat these symbols as unknown characters and follow the same protocol above.